Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 On the north side of the tracks in the town of Moita do Norte is an economical accommodation, the Casa das Memórias, that gets good reviews from pilgrims.

-After crossing the tracks, the Camino goes to the left, continuing north and northwest on a road that changes names many times until in not quite two more kilometers, you enter Atalaia, at this sign, about 9.8 kilometers into the day.
+Continuing north and northwest on the road that changes names many times, until in not quite two more kilometers, you enter Atalaia, at this sign, about 10 kilometers into the day.
+You may have noticed that you have been steadily gaining in elevation, for the first time.

-Just when we walked almost all the way through Attalia, we spotted a "Sagres" sign at about 11 kilometers.
+Just when we walked almost all the way through Attalia, we spotted a "Sagres" sign after about 11 kilometers.
 Hallelujah!
 I was learning to adore the Sagres and/or Super Bock signs!
 It was a sure-fire way to find a rest break and something to eat and drink.

 During our break, Rich kept massaging his right arch.
 He says he is OK, but I vowed to keep an eye on him.
 We ordered sandwiches and coffee with milk and replenished our energy.
 Those continental breakfasts never last me much more than an hour or two.

 After our 30 minute break, we were both trying to get back into the swing of the Camino.
 I was hurting everywhere!
-20 more km till a long rest day!
+20 more kilometers till a long rest day!
 I already felt beat.
 The worst was yet to come.

 I waved, but it was too late for him to notice.
 What were the odds that at the exact moment I was crossing the street that our friend would drive by??
 Crazy destiny again, at its finest!